 In a large bowl, whisk together egg yolks and sugar.
 Whisk in cornstarch and salt.
 While whisking constantly, pour in half of the hot milk.
 Whisk in remaining hot milk and return to saucepan.

 Cover with plastic wrap, pressing it directly on to the surface of the pastry cream.
 Refrigerate until chilled, about 2 to 3 hours.

-In a standing mixer fit with the paddle attachment, or with an electric mixer by hand, cream the butter and sugar together on medium-high speed until pale and fluffy, about 3 minutes.
+In a standing mixer fit with the paddle attachment, or with an electric mixer by hand, cream the butter and powdered sugar together on medium-high speed until pale and fluffy, about 3 minutes.

 Reduce mixer speed to low.
 Add flour and baking powder and blend until the dough comes together (do not over-mix).
 Scrape dough onto a piece of plastic wrap.
 Wrap tightly and chill at least 1 hour.

 Preheat oven to 350 degrees.
 On a lightly floured surface, roll out dough to a thickness of 1/8-inch to 1/4-inch.
-If the dough crumbles or breaks apart, press back together with your fingertips.
+If the dough crumbles or breaks apart, press it back together with your fingertips.

 Remove pie weights or beans and parchment paper or foil.
 Return to oven and bake until golden brown and fully cooked, about 10 to 15 minutes longer.
 Cool completely.